2017: The Year of Innovation

 Now that you understand what innovation is and how to identify some of its barriers, we’d like to leave you with a few practical steps that you can take now to start creating an organization culture that fosters innovation.
 Start the New Year off right by making the following a priority in your agency.

-- Cultivate trust.
 Is your organization a safe place where employees feel that they can take risks, make mistakes, and not be fired as a result of failure?
 If not, you have some work to do, and it starts with developing trust.
-As we mentioned in a prior blog post [link to October blog], organizations are living systems and should be treated as such.
+As we mentioned in a prior blog post, organizations are living systems and should be treated as such.
 Trust can grow and thrive systemically, and is the vehicle for an environment of innovation.

 2017 is your year.
 Do you need help creating a culture of innovation in your organization?
 Brighter Strategies is here to assist.
 Whether you need executive coaching, leadership development, change management training, or strategy planning insight, we’ve got you covered.
 Learn more about our customized products and services here.